A Way Abroad Logo

 Similar to the Czech Republic, Hungary is another amazing spot to live in Central Europe.
 Also like the Czech Republic, it’s much easier to get hired if you take advantage of certain visas and programs.

 In Hungary, that program is the Central European Teaching Program (CETP).
 This program is essentially a job placement agency.
-They have placements throughout the country and are also family-friendly, which isn’t as common.
+They have placements throughout the country and are also family-friendly, meaning they'll even help you move your kiddos, which isn’t as common.

-The downside of the program is it comes with a hefty price tag of $2500 USD.
-If you dream of living in Budapest or anywhere else in Hungary, the price tag might just be worth it to make that happen.
+The downside of the program is it comes with a hefty price tag ($2,500 USD as of publication).
+If you dream of living in Budapest or one of the other great places to live in Hungary, the price tag might just be worth it to make that happen.

 • Native English Speaker